 - Don’t operate within 150 m of buildings, vehicles or people

 - Avoid flying anywhere that could disrupt first responders

-Most flights require the operator obtain a Special Flight Operations Certificate (SFOC), which you can learn about here (there are some exemptions for flying drones under 25 kg, but these exemptions require additional training).
+Most flights require the operator obtain a Special Flight Operations Certificate (SFOC), which you can learn about on Transport Canada's drone operations permissions page.

 Additionally, Transport Canada commercial drone operators are required to carry a minimum of $100,000 in liability coverage.

 For most businesses considering drones as a tool in their operations, additional insurance coverage is needed.
 If a business uses drones in up to 50 per cent of its services and operations it would be considered a supplemental option to existing commercial insurance, meaning the business would need to purchase additional insurance coverage.
 The above scenario would apply for businesses where the drone is considered incidental (or occasional) use to the business operations.

 For example, a photographer who carries existing insurance for their operations could add additional coverage as long as the drone use makes up less than half of the services offered.
 If drone photography was the exclusive service, different insurance coverage options would need to be explored.